Herman Rijkaard

-Herman Harry Rijkaard (12 September 1935 – 30 September 2010) was a Surinamese footballer who played as a forward for S.V.
-Robinhood in the SVB Hoofdklasse, F.C.
-Blauw-Wit in the Dutch Eredivisie, and for IJ.V.V.
-Stormvogels in the Eerste Divisie.
+Herman Harry Rijkaard (12 September 1935 – 30 September 2010) was a Surinamese footballer who played as a forward for Robinhood in the SVB Hoofdklasse, Blauw-Wit in the Dutch Eredivisie, and for Stormvogels in the Eerste Divisie.

 He is the father of former Dutch international player and Barcelona manager Frank Rijkaard.

 Career

 Early career

 Born in Surinam, Rijkaard began his football career on the Mr. Bronsplein sport terrein in Paramaribo, before he was picked up by one of the local clubs, joining the youth ranks of V.V.
-Ajax playing with the likes of Erwin Sparendam and Charley Marbach, before being recruited to the ranks of S.V.
-Robinhood.
+Ajax playing with the likes of Erwin Sparendam and Charley Marbach, before being recruited to the ranks of Robinhood.

-SV Robinhood
+Robinhood

-Having played in the youth ranks of S.V.
-Robinhood, Rijkaard progressed to the Surinamese Hoofdklasse.
+Having played in the youth ranks of Robinhood, Rijkaard progressed to the Surinamese Hoofdklasse.
 As an attacker with a strong right foot, he helped Robinhood to national titles in 1955 and 1956.
 While making a living as a bookkeeper for a company called Kersten & Co., word started spreading in Suriname about a fully professional league being established in the Netherlands.
-Rijkaard soon relocated, joining FC Blauw-Wit from Amsterdam, the crosstown rivals of AFC Ajax at the time.
+Rijkaard soon relocated, joining Blauw-Wit from Amsterdam, the crosstown rivals of Ajax at the time.

-FC Blauw-Wit
+Blauw-Wit

-In 1957, Rijkaard joined FC Blauw-Wit playing in the Olympic Stadium in the newly formed Eredivisie, the top flight of professional football in the Netherlands.
+In 1957, Rijkaard joined Blauw-Wit playing in the Olympic Stadium in the newly formed Eredivisie, the top flight of professional football in the Netherlands.
 He would be reunited with his childhood friend Sparendam once more.
 Due to his strong physique, Rijkaard was gradually moved to a more defensive role on the playing pitch.
 A development his Son would undergo during his playing career as well.
-A 13th-place finish with Blauw-Wit in the league table was his best result in four seasons with the club, before transferring to IJ.V.V.
-Stormvogels from nearby Velsen.
+A 13th-place finish with Blauw-Wit in the league table was his best result in four seasons with the club, before transferring to Stormvogels from nearby Velsen.

-IJVV Stormvogels
+Stormvogels

-In 1961 he joined the IJ.V.V.
-Stormvogels, competing in the Dutch Eerste Divisie, the 2nd tier of professional football in the Netherlands.
-He played for one season before directing his focus towards family and the needs of Surinamese expatriates in the Netherlands, thus retiring from professional football as a player.
+In 1961, he joined the Stormvogels, competing in the Dutch Eerste Divisie, the second tier of professional football in the Netherlands.
+He played for one season, before directing his focus towards family and the needs of Surinamese expatriates in the Netherlands, thus retiring from professional football as a player.